 - Privacy settings If you have a private account, your friends will need to follow you and you will need to approve them in order for them to see your videos.
-Please check your privacy settings on TikTok. - Blocking If someone is bothering you on TikTok, you can block them. - $\circ$ ~ Find the user's profile.
-The user can be found in your following/fans list. - $\circ$ $\quad$ Tap on the triple dots at the top right corner.
-This will open a menu of options.
+Please check your privacy settings on TikTok. - Blocking If someone is bothering you on TikTok, you can block them. - o Find the user's profile.
+The user can be found in your following/fans list. - o Tap on the triple dots at the top right corner.
+This will open a menu of options. - o Choose "Block" and confirm. - Deleting If a fan is bothering you, you can swipe left to delete them. - Reporting If you see inappropriate content on TikTok, you should report it by clicking on the button with three dots and then click 'report abuse'.
+Should you violate the community guidelines, your account may be removed without warning.